 - Smoking: Cigarette smokers have an increased risk of chronic plaque psoriasis.

-- Alcohol: Alcohol is considered a risk factor for psoriasis, particularly in young to middle-aged males.
+- Alcohol: Alcohol is considered a risk factor for psoriasis.
+Even moderate intake of beer may trigger or worsen psoriasis.

 Must Read Articles Related to Psoriasis